Project

 You’ve already seen a few examples of how to read and write to your object store but, to be explicit, the following are supported:

-• #read: Allows you to only read data from your object store as a single transaction.
-Write operations will result in an exception.
+• #read: Allows you to only read data from your object store in a single transaction.
+Any write operation will result in an exception.

 Both of the above methods require you to supply the table name and a block with operations.
 Since a table name must always be supplied this means you can interact with multiple tables within the same file store or you can write different tables to different files.
 Up to you.
 Here’s an example of a basic write and read operation: